pierre-rouleau/usrhome/readme.rst

 - All shell configuration files are symbolic links to `USRHOME dot files`_, allowing the logic to be under VCS control.

-USRHOME allows you to store shell configuration logic inside the USRHOME and your usrcfg repository.
-That can be used inside all the computers you use;
+USRHOME allows you to use basic shell configuration infrastructure logic provided by USRHOME in the usrhome directory and your own personal/private configuration logic into your own usrcfg repository.

+- That can be used inside all the computers you use;
   the usrcfg files can select logic based on host names or other criteria.d The goal is to be able to store all shell configuration logic into two VCS repositories: the public one (this) and your private one.

 At the moment it supports:

-- A basic configuration of zsh for macOS.
-It works when zsh is used as the default shell, as its the case on macOS since macOS 10.15 Catalina.
-It also works on older versions of macOS where the older version of Bash is still the default shell.
-On these system just invoke zsh as a sub-shell to use it and try the features the older version of zsh provides.
-USRHOME works fine on those and configures the prompt.
+- A basic configuration of zsh and bash for macOS and several Linux distributions.

+  - It works when Bash or zsh is used as the default shell.

+    - It supports the latest versions of macOS where zsh is the default shell (since macOS 10.15 Catalina), and older versions of macOS where an old version of Bash is the default shell.
+    - It also supports several Linux distributions where Bash is the default shell.

+USRHOME provides default prompt configurations that provide useful information.
 The intent is *not* to provide colourful configurations with fancy fonts and emoji but just provide a basic environment that will work over several versions of Operating Systems and will support the Z Shell as well as Bash